Fasust/wisgen/README.md

 This Wisdom Generator combines random advice from the the Internet with vaguely fitting and vaguely thought provoking stock images from the [Unsplash Source API](https://source.unsplash.com/).
 You can also save bits of wisdom you like in your _favorites_ or share them with your friends.

+Wisgen is a reference project for the [**Devonfw Flutter Architecture Guide**](https://github.com/devonfw-forge/devonfw4flutter).
+Check it out if your interested in Flutter architecture and best-practices. 😉

 | ![Phone Mock of Wisdom Feed](https://github.com/Fasust/wisgen/blob/master/.additional_material/playstore/play-store-screen-1.png) | ![Phone Mock of Wisdom Feed](https://github.com/Fasust/wisgen/blob/master/.additional_material/playstore/play-store-screen-2.png) | ![Phone Mock of Wisdom Feed](https://github.com/Fasust/wisgen/blob/master/.additional_material/playstore/play-store-screen-3.png) |
 | -------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------: | -------------------------------------------------------------------------------------------------------------: |